Planning a trip to Malta? Get started with my ultimate Malta travel guide.

 Our guide told us about a festival happening in the town of Rabat the next day for the Feast of St Joseph, giving us an opportunity to enjoy a local experience we would have otherwise missed.

-Top Attractions: Visit the ancient city of Mdina, explore the UNESCO-listed capital Valletta, see the stunning St John’s Co-Cathedral and marvel at the stunning coastline in Gozo.
+Top Attractions: Visit the ancient city of Mdina, explore the UNESCO-listed capital Valletta, see the stunning St John’s Co-Cathedral and marvel at the stunning coastline with a day trip to Gozo.

 Hidden Gems: Wander the streets of the Three Cities, swim in the Blue Lagoon, and explore the lesser-known Dingli Cliffs.